QuiltMC/rfcs/rfc/0007-community-team.md

    the community, their reputation in the wider modding community (if known) and why they're being considered as an addition to the community team
-1. Members of the community team (and the administrative board) may vote on the poll using "yes" or "no" reactions and discuss the advantages and disadvantages that appointing the candidate to the team may bring
+1. Members of the community team (and the administrative board) may vote on the poll using "yes" or "no" reactions and discuss the advantages and disadvantages that appointing the candidate to the team may bring - see the "Interpreting the Vote" section for information on how to treat the results
 1. If someone submits a "no" vote, they must explain why they're doing so - this will help to inform the rest of the voters and aid in the decision-making process
-1. When 75% of the community team and administrative board (combined) have voted, or a week has passed, a decision may be made - if anyone eligible to vote still has serious concerns about the candidate (or an agreement cannot be reached), the candidate **will not be elected**
 1. Once an election has passed, the candidate is contacted directly by a community manager, and may be invited to attend an interview with the rest of the community team.
 Interviews should only be conducted in order to assess whether the candidate should ultimately be appointed as a member of the community team